 2008-09: Radko Gudas made his professional elite league debut with HC Kladno after playing in their junior program since 2004-05.
 He had 1 assist in seven games with 8 PIM.
 Gudas played most of the season with HC Berounsti Medvedi in the Czech second division and had 3 assists with 74 PIM in 21 games.
 With HC Kladno’s U-20 team, he had one assist in two games.
 Gudas scored his only two goals of the season playing for the sixth-place Czech Republic at the WJC U-20 tournament.
 He also had an assist and 8 PIM in six games.
 Gudas was selected by the Everett Silvertips of the WHL in the first round (20th overall) of the CHL Import Draft.

 2009-10: Gudas attended the Los Angeles Kings training camp as a non-roster invitee but was not signed to a contract and joined Everett in the WHL.
 He displayed an offensive touch to go with his hard scrabble defensive game as a 19-year-old rookie for Everett.
 Gudas scored 7 goals with 30 assists and was +45 with 151 PIM for a Silvertips team that finished second in the US division and allowed the fewest even-strength goals in the WHL.
 He scored 3 of his 7 goals on the power play and was named to the WHL West Second All-Star team.
-Gudas was injured in Game 2 of the Silvertips' seven-game, first-round playoff series and missed four games before returning for the series finale.
+Gudas was injured in Game 2 of the Silvertips’ seven-game, first-round playoff series and missed four games before returning for the series finale.
 He had 2 assists and was an even plus/minus with 4 PIM in three playoff games.
 Gudas played six games for the Czech Republic at the WJC U-20 tournament and had 2 assists and was +2 with 14 PIM.
-Gudas signed a three-year, entry-level contract with Tampa Bay in August.
+Gudas was chosen in the third round, 66th overall, of the 2010 NHL Draft by the Tampa Bay Lightning.
+He was then signed to a three-year, entry-level contract by Tampa Bay in August.

 2010-11: Gudas skated in 76 of 80 games for AHL Norfolk as a 20-year old in his first pro season.
 He led Admirals defensemen with a +14 plus/minus rating and was second on the team in penalty minutes (165).
 Offensively, he scored 4 goals with 17 assists.
 In six playoff games for the Admirals he was -1 with 7 PMs.